Jerryaa98/Computer_Graphics_course_winter_2022/Assignment2Report/Assignment2Report part1.md

 The user can now draw a bounding box around each triangle in the model and color them using the **Scan Line approach**, we made the colors appear randomly in the renderer, we can  toggle them off and on via checkboxes in the GUI.

-**Note: We fixed the fading of the bounding boxes after we finished the exersize so thats why the linear interpolation works on the random coloring of the triangles.
+**Note: We fixed the fading of the bounding boxes after we finished the exersize so thats why the linear interpolation and the black shading works on the random coloring of the triangles. you can see how it used to be on the beethoven model in the GIF attached later down wwith the Z-buffer.

 **GIF example:**